jnikhila/open-paas-platform-docs/docs/golden-usecases/how-to-guides/stripe-api-integration.md

 * **Subscription Not Renewing:** Confirm that the price and customer objects are valid and active.

 ## See also
-* [Open PaaS Platform Platform - API References](../../references/reference.md): Explore detailed API specifications for the Open PaaS Platform Platform.
+* [Open PaaS Platform - API References](../../references/reference.md): Explore detailed API specifications for the Open PaaS Platform.